 To the members of the Bill Gove Golden Gavel Toastmasters Club, their group is much more than just improving speaking skills.
 It’s helped to forge friendships, build businesses, and fuel the fire of success.

 Chim is reflective of the new generation of Toastmasters.
-The organization -- which as been criticized for being stodgy and old-fashioned is adapting to changing times.
+The organization — which has been criticized for being stodgy and old-fashioned is adapting to changing times.
 They recently updated their brand with a contemporary logo and a renewed emphasis on helping its members improve their leadership skills.
-The group is also broadening their focus on mentoring and technology, with more articles on their website focused on better use of PowerPoint, as well as encouraging the use of technology as an enabler for more powerful communications.
+The group is also broadening its focus on mentoring and technology, with more articles on its website focused on better use of PowerPoint, as well as encouraging the use of technology as an enabler for more powerful communications.

 In today’s interconnected world of technical freedom, commanding control of a group at a conference or business environment is a valued commodity.
 Toastmasters is helping increase leadership skills by providing training and mentorship.
 This increased focus on leadership can translate to improved performance on the job or in the world in general.

 Matt Kinsey says that Toastmasters has been invaluable to him and many of his colleagues for helping achieve success, both personally and professionally.

 Toastmasters is a ‘leadership laboratory where you learn your basic skills of leadership.
 It’s a great environment to fail and make mistakes, explains Kinsey, an IT business consultant, and also Toastmaster District 47’s Lieutenant Governor of Education and Training.